anton-isidore/articles/articles/de-googlification/de-googlification.md

 [ICSx5](https://f-droid.org/en/packages/at.bitfire.icsdroid/) can be used for synchronization with external ICS links (for example [Facebook Events](https://www.it-support.com.au/how-to-import-facebook-calendar-to-google-calendar-and-outlook/2018/03/)).

 ## Translator / Language checker

-Google Translator was impossible to replace for me.
-But it can be used anonymously and the mobile app works [without Google Play services](../android-without-google/android-without-google.md#aurora-as-a-proxy-to-google-play).
+Very good alternative to Google Translator is [DeepL](https://www.deepl.com).
+It has also the Android app.
+For languages that DeepL is not supporting, the Google Translator can be used anonymously and the mobile app works [without Google Play services](../android-without-google/android-without-google.md#aurora-as-a-proxy-to-google-play).

 Some interesting projects in tthis fields are:
 - [LanguageTool](https://languagetool.org/) is service similart to [Grammarly](https://www.grammarly.com/).
 But they have test-box on the main page that can be used for short checks.